top of page

 If you're like me, we're constantly learning and growing in our writing craft.
 I've wanted to get better at critiquing for my writing buddies, and get better at critiquing my own work.
 There's only so much you can do on your own.
 Sometimes you need a little help from a mentor.

-I received feedback from a Pitch Wars mentor and an Author Mentor Match mentor on two different projects and have learned a few things, but I also put the idea to my friend and mentor Cat who created a fabulous blog post comprised of two parts: Part One & Part Two.
+I received feedback from a Pitch Wars mentor and an Author Mentor Match mentor on two different projects and have learned a few things.
+I'm going to break down advice into categories so it's a *little* less overwhelming.

 Overall Notes to Take